 - How can social sciences and humanities research influence decision-making and accelerate energy transition in cities?

-Aziza Akhmouch, Head of the Cities, Urban Policies and Sustainable Development Division, OECD Centre for Entrepreneurship, SMEs, Regions and Cities
+Head of Division for Cities, Urban Policies and Sustainable Development at the OECD

 Research and innovation are key drivers of a knowledge-based society, improving productivity and economic growth, including new job opportunities.
 Europe spent close to €80 billion on the Horizon 2020 Research and Innovation Framework Programme.
 Despite a future cut in the EU budget following Brexit, research spending is expected to increase by about one fifth for Horizon Europe.
 This increase is expected to create 420.000 jobs by 2040 according to the European Commission.
 To address the current climate crisis and boost Europe’s competitiveness, the EU must use its funding wisely to understand the implications of social sciences and humanities research in its agenda to accelerate action on climate change.
 With additional funding directed to high-quality proposals involving social sciences and humanities, Europe’s leadership in climate action and the energy transition could be achieved.

 - How should the budget for future energy research reinforce Europe’s long-term strategy to reach its climate and energy ambition?

 - How can we better align research, funding and policies for greater impact?

 - What should the next EU mandate do to ensure that the link between budget and research is better aligned with climate change action, which is one of the major concerns of citizens?

 Chief Operating Officer and Chief Spokesperson of Friends of Europe

 European Commission Deputy Director-General for Research and Innovation

 Chief Strategy, Legal, Regulatory & Public Affairs Officer, ENGIE Benelux